rubocode/frontier.nvim/README.md

 > This is a work in progress!

-There are a handful of colorscheme designs here.
+There is a handful of colorscheme designs here.
 They use different palettes and different choices (theming abstractions) in injecting those colors into the highlight scheme which support _standard_ neovim highlighting and _custom_ plugin support.
 It seemed a good idea to centralize and stabilize the highlight